-If Moses still does not compile successfully, look at the compile error to see where the compiler is trying to find these external libraries.
-Occasionally (especially when compiling on 64-bit machines), Moses expects the .a file in 1 sub-directory but they are in another.
+If Moses still doesn't compile successfully, look at the compile error to see where the compiler is trying to find these external libraries.
+Occasionally (especially when compiling on 64-bit machines), Moses expects the .a file in 1 subdirectory but they are in another.
 This is easily solved by moving copying the .a file to the place where Moses expect it to be.

-8.1.14 I am trying to use Moses to create a web page to do translation.
+7.1.15 I'm trying to use Moses to create a web page to do translation.

-There is a subproject in Moses, in contrib/web, which allows you to set up a web page to translate other web pages.
-Its written in Perl and the installation is non-trivial.
+There's a subproject in moses, in contrib/web, which allows you to set up a web page to translate other web pages.
+Its written in perl and the installation is non-trivial.
 Follow the instructions carefully.